 1. Connect the bootable device to the new computer and power on.
 Press F8 key (Del or F2) to enter into BIOS.
 Change boot priority to the bootable device.
 Press F10 to save the change and exit.

-To restore Windows 7 to SSD on new computer, please check “SSD Alignment” to improve its performance.
+5. Make sure the“Universal Restore” is checked and click “Start Restore” to copy Windows 7 from one computer to another.
+If you are restoring Windows 7 to SSD on new computer, please check “SSD Alignment” to improve its performance.

 6. Wait for the process to complete.
 Then, shut down the computer, disconnect the bootable media and boot from the new PC.

-Things to Pay Attention to After Restoration
+Things to Pay Attention to After Restoration: